0xSpaceShard/starknet-hardhat-plugin/README.md

 ```
 you can use it by calling `npx hardhat starknet-deploy --starknet-network myNetwork`.

-The Alpha testnet is available by default, you don't need to define it in the config file.
+The Alpha testnet and mainnet are available by default, you don't need to define them in the config file; just pass them with `--starknet-network alpha` or `--starknet-network alphaMainnet`.

-If you're passing constructor arguments, pass them space separated, but as a single string.
+If you're passing constructor arguments, pass them space separated, but as a single string (due to limitations of the plugin system).
 ```
 npx hardhat starknet-deploy starknet-artifacts/contract.cairo/ --inputs "1 2 3"
 ```